amansinghvirk/prompt-engineering-using-chatGPT/README.md

       - Shubman Gill
       - Gujarat Titans
     SENTIMENT: Neutral
-    SUMMARIZED_TEXT: Has the distance between Sourav Ganguly and Virat Kohli decreased?
-      A controversy surrounding Sourav's new tweet after Virat remained unbeaten at 101 runs and Shubman Gill led Punjab to victory.
+    SUMMARIZED_TEXT: '"After a tweet from Sourav Ganguly following a cricket match, there has been controversy surrounding the relationship between him and Virat Kohli."'
     TOPICS:
     - Cricket
     - Controversy
     - Social Media
     TRANSLATED_LANGUAGE: English
-    TRANSLATED_TEXT: '```Has the distance between Sourav Ganguly and Virat Kohli decreased?
+    TRANSLATED_TEXT: '"Okay, has the distance between Sourav Ganguly and Virat Kohli decreased?
       Has the Maharaj forgiven ''King Kohli''?
-After seeing the tweet of India''s former leader, the netizens are getting a different scent.
+After seeing the new tweet from India''s former leader, the netizens are getting a different vibe.
 But why has there been a controversy surrounding Sourav''s new tweet?

       On Sunday, May 22, Virat remained unbeaten at 101 runs.
 With that news, Royal Challengers